-In a nutshell, content marketing is any material you share with potential (and current) customers that gives them information they need or want...BUT DOESN’T HAVE A CALL TO ACTION OR ASK FOR A SALE.
-Also called inbound marketing (as opposed to outbound) or pull marketing (as opposed to push), great content makes your target audience’s life better, makes them think of you as an authority in your area of expertise, and, builds their trust in you so that they ultimately reach out to you to buy your product or service.
+In a nutshell, content marketing is any material you share with potential (and current) customers that gives them information they need or want…BUT ISN’T ABOUT A CALL TO ACTION OR ASKING FOR A SALE.
+Also called inbound marketing (as opposed to outbound) or pull marketing (as opposed to push), great content marketing makes your target audience’s life better, makes them think of you as an authority in your area of expertise, and builds their trust in you.
+This leads to them ultimately reaching out to buy your product or service.
 It’s also a great way to stay top-of-mind if you have a longer sell cycle.
 You’ll usually see content marketing in the form of:

-And those are just for starters.
 Basically, any format through which you can transmit valuable information can be used for content marketing.
 Heck, if you don’t have much time, try just sharing individual tips and tricks as separate posts on social media, like Facebook.
 Say you are a kids’ dentist.
 You could do a series of posts, each with a different tip for helping kids prepare for, and enjoy, their next dentist visit.
-By providing really helpful information to parents you build a rapport with them—and a following—that will keep you in mind when they are looking for a new dentist for Junior.
+By providing really helpful information to parents you build a rapport with them that will keep you in mind when they are looking for a new dentist for Junior.

-Of course, careful readers will have noticed that I said, “when done well”, content marketing works wonders.
-Here’s how to do it well:
+Of course, careful readers will have noticed that I said, “when done well”.
+Here’s how to put together a good content marketing program:

-Provide information that your target customers actually want or need, NOT what you care about.
-This is a mistake even seasoned marketers can make if they are too “deep” into a subject.
-Do your best to put yourself in their mindset.
+- Provide information that your target customers actually want or need, NOT what you care about.
+This is a mistake that even seasoned marketers can make if they are too “deep” into a subject.
+Do your best to put yourself in your customer’s mindset.

-Don’t bother with boring content.
+- Don’t bother with boring content.
 Your goal is to add value to potential customers’ lives, and in order to do that, you must provide interesting information.
-There is a LOT of crappy content out there, but remember, the ultimate dream goal of all content marketing is to be shared organically by your followers because they think it’s so dang cool, or so helpful.
+There is a LOT of crappy content out there, but remember, the ultimate dream goal of content marketing is to be shared organically by your followers because they think it’s so dang cool, or so helpful.
 Other than as an SEO boost, content marketing for content’s sake is a waste of money and time.

-If video is your content of choice, make sure you include a shortish description of what is in the video when you post it to your website.
+- If video is your content of choice, make sure you include a shortish description of what is in the video when you post it to your website.
 This will help you with your search engine optimization (Google doesn’t scan videos for search terms), and allow people with just a bit of time the chance to scan the content without committing to watching the full video.
 Read our rant on using too much video here.

 Now, to follow my own advice, it’s time to sign off.
 This thing has gotten long enough!